Noboribetsu Hell Valley 登別地獄谷

 - Gazing at ominous steaming, scalding-hot pools

-- Posing for pictures with demons and devils
+- Posing for pictures with demons

 - Bathing in the mineral-rich hot spring waters of Noboribetsu